Register to get access to free programming courses with interactive exercises

 After setting this meta tag, the width of our site's viewing area becomes 700 pixels.

-To see how it works, let's look at an emulation of the iPhone 5 screen.
-The standard Safari browser defaults to a viewport of 980 pixels.
+For example, let's look at the emulation of the iPhone 5 screen.
+The standard Safari_browser defaults to a viewport of 980 pixels.
 Let's add a block with a width of 700 pixels.
-Note that there's currently no viewport HTML meta tag in viewport.
+Note that there's no viewport HTML meta tag in viewport:

 Viewport 980 pixels